 Craig's Cupboard Door: The Story of an Unwitting Artist

 Many children put stickers on their bedroom furniture, but few examples are preserved.
-This cupboard door, featured in Cut and Paste: 400 Years of Collage, is from the Lowe family house at Polmont, near Falkirk.
+This cupboard door, which featured in our 2019 exhibition Cut and Paste: 400 Years of Collage, is from the Lowe family house at Polmont, near Falkirk.

 The stickering of the door was begun by Craig Lowe in about 1987, when he was five years old.
 He began in the centre, with the stickers of Edinburgh Zoo and Snoopy, before the collage grew out, with stickers from promotional giveaways, yogurts, breakfast cereals, charities and the dentist!